fmichea/srddl/README.markdown

 - Current state: Unpacking structures, see examples in `examples/` directory.
 - Goal: Templated hexadecimal editor, to enhance working with binary files.

+All current ideas are put in the TODO file.
+Check the sources!

 Examples
 --------